blue-city-positive-forum/bluecity-website/DEPLOYMENT.md

 - ✅ Backend code is safely stored in the repo but NOT deployed
 - ✅ Only `frontend/` changes trigger deployment
 - ✅ The `base: '/bluecity-jodhpur/'` in `vite.config.ts` ensures assets load correctly
+- ✅ The `basename="/bluecity-jodhpur"` in `BrowserRouter` ensures routing works correctly
 - ✅ `.gitignore` files prevent `node_modules` and logs from being committed

 ---